ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 After that all other modules are optional depending on your requirements.

-### Dependent Modules
+### Dependant Modules

 As a developer you do not need to worry about module dependencies.
-For example, the `FilterToolPanelModule` depends on the `SideBarModule` but as we have set up the dependencies as part of the module definition npm will install the dependent packages for you.
+For example, the `FilterToolPanelModule` depends on the `SideBarModule` but as we have set up the dependencies as part of the module definition npm will install the dependant packages for you.

 Also, when [Registering Modules](/modules/#registering-ag-grid-modules) you only need to register the feature you require and AG Grid will take care of registering any dependant modules.
-Dependant modules will be registered in the same scope ([globally](/modules/#providing-modules-globally) / [individual](/modules/#providing-modules-to-individual-grids)) depending how you register the feature model.
+Dependant modules will be registered in the same scope ([Globally](/modules/#providing-modules-globally) / [Individual](/modules/#providing-modules-to-individual-grids)) depending on how you register the feature model.

 ## Registering AG Grid Modules